arxeiss/advent-of-code-2020/day17/README.md

 <details>
 <summary>Spoiler & help why the samples below does not work for you if you try to do it by hand</summary>

+---

-I was trying to do first step by hand, by I was off just after first cube.
+I was trying to do it at the first by hand, but my result was off just after first cube.
 The below explanation is from [Reddit](https://www.reddit.com/r/adventofcode/comments/ker0wi/2020_day_17_part_1_sample_input_wrong/):

 **[7lazy7](https://www.reddit.com/user/7lazy7/) wrote:**